 \subsection{RL for Short-horizon Compositions}

-Following the setup in \Cref{sec-atom}, the transformer $\TF_{\theta^{(0)}}$ at initialization executes the atomic one-step skill, yet its attention is approximately uniform at $t=0$, and thus the induced policy does not reliably implement multi-step compositions.
-Our first result shows that, for any short horizon $L \le C_B = O(1)$ (determined by the pretrained MLP parameters), policy-gradient RL learns the $L$-step composition and yields the intended attention concentration pattern.
+Following the setup in \Cref{sec-atom}, the transformer $\TF_{\theta^{(0)}}$ at initialization can execute the atomic one-step skills.
+We assume that the attention is approximately uniform at $t=0$, so the induced policy does not reliably implement multi-step compositions.
+Our first result shows that, for any short horizon $L \le C_B = O(1)$ where $C_B$ is determined by the pretrained MLP parameters, policy-gradient RL successfully learns the $L$-step composition and yields the desired attention concentration pattern.